SummitCollie/telegram-dogbot/README.md

   - [x] "Vibe check" summary of users' moods
   - [ ] Feed previous summaries back into LLM prompt for longer "memory"
     * (`/summarize_past_summaries` command?)
-- [ ] Some UI to jump to previous summary in telegram (next summary btn would be cool too)
+- [x] Rake task which auto-deletes old messages
-- [ ] Rake task which auto-deletes old messages
+- [ ] UI to jump to previous/next summary via links appended to summary messages
 - [ ] Automatically transcribe all voice messages sent in the chat & translate to English
 - [ ] Jannie features
   - [ ] Granular authorization: only admins/mods can execute commands, etc.